ropensci-archive/roweb2/content/technotes/2020-07-09-cran-checks-update/index.md

 #### Managing notifications

 There is no web interface to notifications at this time.
-The only interface is the cchecks R package.
+The only official interface is the cchecks R package - you are welcome to interact with the API itself via curl or any other tool.

 First, you'll need to register for a token (aka key).
 Using [cchn_register()](https://docs.ropensci.org/cchecks/reference/cchn_register), you run the function with or without an email address.
 If no email address is given we look for an email address in various places.